myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616135653/1st-Experience-Arduino-Step-3-board-expanded1.png" width="600" height="385" alt="Arduino Step 3"></p>

 Click on the Sketch button next to the connection you will be using and a popup will appear with the sketch file you will need when flashing your Arduino device.
-The sketch file will contain everything you need to connect your device to Cayenne, including your [authentication token](#sketch-files-finding-auth-token).
+The sketch file will contain everything you need to connect your device to Cayenne, including the Username, Password and Client ID credentials needed to connect via MQTT.

 <p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616135934/1st-Experience-Arduino-Step-3-connection-example.png" width="600" height="385" alt="Arduino Step 3 Connection Example"></p>